What is Valid Service and Why Is It Important?

 Whatever way it is accomplished, service is an absolutely crucial step that can never be skipped or done half-way.
 If a plaintiff fails to serve a defendant, he or she cannot get the divorce or proceed to final hearing.
 If the plaintiff gets a final order without serving the defendant, the defendant can file a motion later to undo the final order and start the case all over again.
 The defendant has a right to go to court and challenge the allegations in the plaintiff’s paperwork.
 If the defendant was not properly served, the court will start the case over and provide the defendant with that opportunity.

 In the case of restraining orders or emergency custody orders, the order is sometimes only binding upon the defendant once the order has been properly served.
 For example, if a domestic violence victim obtains a restraining order against his or her spouse, the spouse will not be subject to the potential punishment of violating that order until he or she has been properly served with a copy.

-Service is a very important first step in your case, and we have experience in helping our clients get it done properly, even when the defendant is trying to dodge service.
+Service is a very important first step in your case, and in helping our clients get it done properly, even when the defendant is trying to dodge service.
 Contact us today at (732) 529-6937 to talk about the options for moving your case forward.